-7 Podcasts To Download If Insomnia Gets In The Way Of Your Sleep
+7 Podcasts To Download If Insomnia Keeps You Up At Night

 While some forms of media might rile you up — getting you spooked or excited about a topic or event — there are tons of others that are more likely to quiet the mind and help you feel sleepy.
 So, if you're craving a relaxing bedtime story or insomnia is keeping you from falling asleep, podcasts could be worth a shot.

 According to a 2018 study by the University of Pennsylvania School of Medicine, 25% of Americans struggle with minor insomnia each year, but of that group, 75% of them are able to restructure their sleep habits and health, eventually overcoming it.
 Various external factors like stress, illness, and medications are listed in the study as possible causes of insomnia, but in many cases the cause remains unknown.

 Whether you live with clinical insomnia or not, powering down for sleep can be a really complicated endeavor for lots of people, which is why you might turn to your phone at bed time.
 And though you'll eventually fall asleep after scrolling through your phone for a while, you're actually much more likely to fall asleep quickly and deeply when your eyes are closed before bed and have been blue-light free for at least 30 minutes.
 In fact, blue light can trigger insomnia, which really makes a case for avoiding screens before bed altogether.

 That's where podcasts could come in as a great middle ground between that sensory excitement we crave and the sleep environment we actually need.
 Just in the same way that certain stories helped you drift off into dreamland as a child, certain podcasts might be able to help you transition to sleep mode as an adult, even when insomnia is threatening to keep your mind alert.
 Here's a collection of podcasts that are interesting enough to capture your attention, but not excitatory enough to keep you up.

 The ASMR Podcast